 A styrene free resin was selected and approved based on its property where during exotherm it remained virtually odor free.
 Fully deteriorated structural properties along with common cycle times and installation method made the selection an easy one to make.

-Exhibit 2: Non Styrenated Pressure Pipe in Water Fountain Application at Detroit's Renaissance Center:
+2.2 Project #2: Non-styrenated Pressure Pipe at Detroit's Renaissance Center